alexkadis/maze-game/README.md

 ### Re-design in canvas?
 Might want to go to using canvas and making it look *good*.

-## Check out Localstorage to hold proceedural mazes?
+## Check out Localstorage to hold procedural mazes?

 ## Credits
 This project would not be possible without [Jamis Buck](https://github.com/jamis) and his posts on [Maze Generation: Growing Tree algorithm](http://weblog.jamisbuck.org/2011/1/27/maze-generation-growing-tree-algorithm) and [Minecraft Maze Generator](http://jamisbuck.org/mazes/minecraft.html).
 My algorithmic and display code borrows heavily from his, and lessons learned in his blog posts.